 (1:32) “And John testified, saying, “I saw the Spirit descending from heaven in the form of a dove, and it remained on him.”

 Only twice in the Bible is the phrase “the Spirit of Christ” used (Rom.
 8:9 and 1Pet.
 1:11).
-In 1Peter 1:11, Peter states that the “Spirit of Christ” was in the prophets of old, and “testified beforehand of the sufferings of Christ and the glory that would follow.”
+In 1Peter 1:11, Peter states that the “Spirit of Christ” was in the prophets of old, and “testified beforehand of the sufferings of Christ and the glory that followed.”
 But notice that in his second epistle (1:21), Peter writes, “no prophecy in the past came about by the will of man, but holy men of God spoke as they were moved by the holy Spirit.”
 Surely, the ancient prophets were not inspired by two different spirits.

+In Psalm 22, David prophesied the gruesome crucifixion of Jesus.
+Part of David’s prophecy reads, “They pierced my hands and my feet. . . .
+They divided my clothes among they and cast lots on my garment.”
 The word “my” in this prophecy refers not to David but to Christ.
 David’s hands and feet were never pierced, nor were his clothes ever parted among his enemies.
 The Spirit of Christ, through David, was testifying beforehand of the sufferings of Jesus.
 Near the end of his life, David said, “The Spirit of the Lord spoke by me, and His word was on my tongue” (2Sam.
 23:2).
 Are we to understand by this that the Spirit of the Lord spoke by him on one occasion, and the Spirit of Christ on another?
 Of course not.
 The Spirit of the Lord is the Spirit of Christ, for “God has made him both Lord and Christ – this Jesus whom you crucified” (Acts 2:36).

-David’s prophecy to which Peter referred on this occasion is found in Psalm 41:9, and reads, “Even my close friend in whom I trusted, who ate my bread, has lifted up his heel against me.”
-The me and the my of this prophecy from Psalm 41 is the same me and my of Psalm 22, which spoke of the crucifixion.
-In both cases, the Spirit of Christ was the speaker, for in both verses, events that happened to Christ were foretold, and in both verses the speaker says the events happened to “me”.
-Yet, Peter said the holy Ghost inspired David’s words.
-Clearly, then, when Peter said the holy Ghost spoke through David, he was referring to the Spirit of Christ, or we could say, the Spirit of the Lord.
+Further, we hear these words from Peter, as he stood in the midst of the disciples in the upper room awaiting the descent of the Comforter, “Men and brothers, this scripture must be fulfilled, which the holy Spirit foretold through the mouth of David concerning Judas, who was guide for those who arrested Jesus” (Acts 1:16).
+This prophecy is found in Psalm 41:9, and it reads, “Even my close friend, in whom I trusted, who ate my bread, has lifted up his heel against me.”
+The me and the my of this prophecy is the same me and my of Psalm 22, which spoke of the crucifixion.
+In both cases, the Spirit of Christ was the speaker, for in both verses, events were foretold that happened to Christ and in both verses, the speaker says the events happened to “me”.
+Yet, Peter said the holy Spirit inspired David’s words.
+Clearly, then, when Peter said the holy Spirit spoke through David, he was referring to the Spirit of Christ, or we could say, the Spirit of the Lord.